KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/recap-frontend.md

 ---
-title: Recap Front end
+title: Recap Front-end
 ---

 Congratulation!
-You've done all of frontend curriculum!
+You've completed the curriculum for front-end.

-## What you've learned
+## What we've learned in this course

+We've learned the following knowledge.

 1. HTML
 2. CSS